by Noelle Rose

 “You have to pick at least one hard one so he doesn’t think you’re a prude!”
 Julie blurted out, smoke curling out of her nose and rolling down her neon sweatshirt as if she were a love-spurned dragon.

 Two months earlier, I’d sat with Julie on her bathroom floor as she confessed to me that she couldn’t recall a single time her ex had looked into her eyes over the course of their marriage.
 An actor, his gaze was always trained on the spot between her eyebrows, she said.
 I’d squeezed her hands as the radiator clicked and sputtered beside us.

-You’re pointing to Winn-Dixie, where the flat woman figure sits atop the lap of the man, her arms and legs stretched open in a star position, her fingerless hands wrapped around her boxy ankles.
+You’re pointing to Yahtzee!, where the flat woman figure sits atop the lap of the man, her arms and legs stretched open in a star position so that her hands, feet, and face are arranged like the dots on the five side of a dice.
 “I’m really looking forward to this one,” you say, looking into my eyes in a way that unhinges me.

 It isn’t until you place your hand on top of mine that I realize my fingers are rattling the flatware.
 You lift my hand as you would your napkin and sandwich it between your palms, applying a pressure that seems both tender and clinical.
 This gesture feels more intimate than those pictured below, somehow, but I am unsure if you are attempting to get me to stop talking about stuffed animals or acknowledging the stunning logistics I’m willing to perform for you, while you need only sit and receive.

 Pips, I remember, the name of the cratered dots on dice—my grandmother taught me.